Belgrade Youth Center: Venue

 Separate from this building, the DOB also has the Magacin on Kraljevića Marka Street, a former warehouse near the city center with over 5,000 square meters of available space.

 Some 30 m under the building is the main collecting well for the underground waters in this part of Belgrade.
 It is operated by the electrical pumps.
 It was estimated that in the case of power shortage or pumps defect, in less than three hours water would flood the building, up to the third row of seats in the Big Hall.

 The building was fully renovated in the early 2010s and re-opened on 12 March 2011.
 The edifice has several valuable works of arts.
 They include the monumental façade mosaic by Lazar Vozarević, a 7 by 9 m painting of Mića Popović and semi-precious brown stones, gift from Africa.
 On the façade, there is also a sculpture "Sun" by Dušan Džamonja.
-The elevated section in front of the "Sun" in time began known as the "Zidić" ("Small wall"), where musicians performe outdoors live.
+The elevated section in front of the "Sun" in time began known as the "Zidić" ("Small wall"), where musicians perform outdoors live.